david-chua/LambdaSchoolReview/CSSInterview/InterviewQuestions.md

 ## Does margin-top or margin-bottom have an effect on inline elements?

 No, it doesn't affect the inline elements.
 Inline elements flow with the content of the page.

+# Advanced CSS questions

+## Explain the position property?

+Absolute - places an element exactly where you place it.
+Absolute position is relative to the element's parent.
+If no parent is available, then relative place to the page itself.

+Relative - "Relative to itself".
+Setting position relative on an element and no other positioning attributes, it will have no effect on its positioning.
+It allows the use of z-index on the element and it limits the scope of absolutely positioned child elements.
+Any child elements positioned within that block.